egalion/briesaed/wholecourseBRIE.md

 *1985 - 9 Mar*: A bomb killed 7 people on the Bunovo railway station.
 It was set up by a pro-Turkish illegal organization.

-*1987*: Demonstrations in Ruse against air polution.
+*1987*: Demonstrations in Ruse against the air polution.

 *1988 - Jan*: The “Independent union for the protection of human rights in Bulgaria” was created.
 No communist party member was part of it.